Reach Out Wellbeing Conference

 Dr Gary Turnbull - Veterinarian / The Lincoln Institute

 The conference will be held over two days as follows:

 9.00am to 5.00pm (AEDT/NSW time) - Saturday 6 March 2021

 9.00am to 3.00pm (AEDT/NSW time) - Sunday 7 March 2021

 Peppers Salt Resort and Spa is located just south of the Qld/NSW border approximately 15 minutes south of the Gold Coast Airport.
 The resort is perfectly situated within a stones-throw of the beautiful beaches around Kingscliff and Casuarina, and has some magnificent facilities onsite.

-Registration fee includes morning tea, lunch, and afternoon tea on 21 March 2020, and morning tea and lunch on 22 March 2020.
-Travel, accommodation, and other meals are not included.
+Registration fee includes morning tea, lunch, and afternoon tea on 6 March 2021, and morning tea and lunch on 7 March 2021.
+Travel, accommodation, and other meals or expenses are not included.